karicodes/globetrotter/README.md

 - CSS
 - Styled Components
 - Semantic UI
-- react-web-gl for the map
+- react-map-gl for the map

 ##### Steps to run